Rules

 Team Placement:

-lowest division will play the #1 team from the next higher division, #3 will play #2, #2 will play #3,
+Teams will be placed in the bracket according to their individual finishes.
+The #4 team from the lowest division will play the #1 team from the next higher division, #3 will play #2, #2 will play #3, and #1 will play #4.

 The higher division team will be the home team.
-Once placed no modifications to the bracket will be
+Once placed no modifications to the bracket will be permitted due to upsets.
+The winning team of the first playoff will then play the next higher division, so on and so on until the top 3 teams have been determined.

 7.3.1 TIES – At the end of the season Team and Individual ties for seeding will be decided by: